Oleksandr Tymchyk: Club career

 Tymchyk went to both BRW-BIK Volodymyr-Volynskyi and FC Dynamo youth sportive schools.
 His first coach was Ruslan Gan.
 He spent his career in the Ukrainian Premier League Reserves and was promoted to the first team in October 2016.
 Tymchyk made his Ukrainian Premier League debut for Dynamo Kyiv in a match against Dnipro as a starter on 6 November 2016.

 On 23 December 2017, Tymtchyk was loaned with his teammate Bohdan Mykhaylichenko to the Zorya Luhansk.
 Then he returns to the Dynamo.

 On 29 September 2021, Tymchyk played his first UEFA Champions League match against Bayern Munich.
 His team was beaten by five goals to zero that day.

 International career

 On 3 September 2020, Tymchyk debuted for the Ukraine national football team in a 2–1 UEFA Nations League victory against Switzerland.
 He scored his first goal in a 2022–23 UEFA Nations League match against Armenia in September 2022.

-Tymtchyk is selected by Ukraine's coach Andriy Shevchenko in the list of 26 players to participate in UEFA Euro 2020.
+Tymchyk was selected by Ukraine's coach Andriy Shevchenko in the list of 26 players to participate in UEFA Euro 2020.

 On 24 September 2022, Olexandr scored his first goal in selection against Armenia during Ukraine's 0-5 victory and also offered a decisive pass to his teammate Oleksandr Zubkov.

 In May 2024, he was on the list of 26 players summoned by Serhiy Rebrov for the UEFA Euro 2024.

+In October 2025, during preparations for the 2026 FIFA World Cup qualification cycle, Tymchyk was forced to withdraw from the Ukraine national team squad due to injury.